Counseling Stock Photos

 Representation and diversity matter – especially in the pictures on your therapist website!
 But finding diverse counseling stock photos can be an extremely difficult and time consuming task.

 Sometimes it takes much longer to find the right photos for your therapy blog than it takes to write the actual blog post!
-The same goes for social media, or for finding stock images for your therapist website.
+The same goes for social media, or for finding stock images to use as counseling stock photos for your therapist website.
 Clicking through page after page, waiting for the photos to load, and deciding on the right photo can be time-consuming and frustrating.
 But you keep at it because you know the images can make or break your post.

 Now, if your blog post were about beaches or sunsets, then your search would be a cakewalk.
 There are a ton of beach photos out there, and in no time, you’d have dozens of pristine blue and white beach images to choose from.
 The same thing goes for sunsets.
 Photographers love sunsets!
 You can easily find the perfect image or two…or three..or four.